 - Gulliver’s Travels by Jonathan Swift

-This fourth edition of the best-selling Introduction to Literature features additional learning helps, a new pacing chart for each module, and updated context links and resources.
-It replaces ISBN 9781613220238.
+This fourth edition of the best-selling Introduction to Literature (English I) features additional learning helps, a new pacing chart for each module, and updated context links and resources.

 Introduction to Literature (English 1) is the first volume of the Excellence in Literature curriculum.

-What does Introduction to Literature cover?Introduction to Literature is a college-preparatory literature and composition course.
+Intro to Lit is a college-preparatory literature and composition course.
 Focus works, including novels, short stories, poems, and drama, have been selected for literary quality, interest, and for their place in the historical development of literature.
 Context readings provide background information about the author, the historical period, and the literary and artistic context of the focus work.

 Students will gain an understanding of the development of literature and will practice the skills of close literary analysis through essays, approach papers, and other evaluative writing.